JTSDK/jtsdk64-tools-dep/README.md

 - Download [JTSDK64-Version-3.1.0][]

-Once downloaded, run the installer as a `non-admin` user.
+Once downloaded, run the installer and follow the prompts.
 The install location is fixed to a specific folder, however, you may select whatever drive suites your system needs.
-For this example, I will be using the `C:` drive throughout.
+For this example, I will be using the `C:` drive throughout this document.
+You could just as easily use `D:`, `E:` or any other non-volatile hard disk on your system.

 ### Postinstall

-When the installer finishes, the `JTSDK64 Setup Script` will open automatically and you will see a list of `Installed` components.
+When the installer is finished, the `JTSDK64 Setup Script` will open automatically and you will see a list of `Installed` components.
 You may have one or more of the components such as [Git][] or [VS Code][] already installed.
-You can find the setup script either in the Windows Program Start Menu, or in the root of the install directory itself.
+You can find the setup script either in the Windows Program Start Menu, or in the root of the install directory itself: `(C|D|E):\JTSDK64-Tools`, etc.

 ```bash
 # Stat Menu